 Apaneca was the place to really absorb views and relax with an ice-cream.
 Most of the houses had facades in different colors, some of them with amazing paintings and art on top.
-The church contrasted to all the color being shiny white.
+The church contrasted to all the colors, being shiny white.

-We took a stroll around the center, contemplated the distant hills, and tasted what everyone around seemed to taste – local flavor of sorbet ice-cream.
+We took a stroll around the center, contemplated the distant hills, and tasted what everyone around seemed to taste – a local flavor of sorbet ice-cream.
 We seriously started to wonder if that day could become any better.

 Our final destination of Ruta de las Flores was Ataco.
 We could easily see the festive Sunday mood by just entering the village.
-Streets were full of people, artisanal stalls everywhere, noise of any kind.
+Streets were full of people, artisanal stalls everywhere, noises of any kind.

-It was just a regular Sunday, but we’ve seen many carnivals and festival less exciting than what we were part of in Ataco.
+It was just a regular Sunday, but we’ve seen many carnivals and festivals less exciting than what we were part of in Ataco.
 Costumes and masks, crazy street dance, giant bride and groom, this was just the beginning.
 Smiles and joy around, how could we even think El Salvador is no good for visiting?

 Our energy levels were getting down from the intense day so we stopped for a coffee (it’s one of the world’s best!!!) and then went shopping for a tasty dinner in the quiet hostel.

 The next day we were determined that we’d use public transport to get to our next place – Santa Ana.
 Public transport is sometimes said to be avoided in “dangerous” countries but we felt like we should give it a try and save tons of money.
-We had to change once and for the whole ride took us less than 2 dollars per person to get to Santa Ana.
+We had to change once and the whole ride took us less than 2 dollars per person to get to Santa Ana.
 Every time they gave us receipts and we never felt cheated.
 Unlike the guy who cheated us and got a proper propina during the ride between Chichen Itza and Ik Kil cenote in Mexico.

 Santa Ana welcomed us with a never-ending street market.
 Well, it ended a bit before our hostel.
 It was so hot but we still headed out to look around the center.
-The cathedral and the theater are the two most beautiful buildings in town, amongst the most beautiful in the country and the whole Central America.
+The cathedral and the theater are the two most beautiful buildings in town, amongst the most beautiful in the country and the whole of Central America.

 Santa Ana volcano

 We were advised by even the local tourist information office to do this trip alone.
-So if you have a whole day frew and your volcano-lust is calling, here is the recipe to DIY volcano Santa Ana.
+So if you have a whole day free and your volcano-lust is calling, here is the recipe to DIY volcano Santa Ana.

 - chicken bus 7.40 a.m. – 0.9 USD